yo-stoya/blog/content/posts/n+1/index.md

             on t1_0.id=s1_0.teacher_id
 ```

-So far the options we've seen are kind of in the extreme - option 1 uses large number of small queries to load the
+So far the options we've seen are kind of in the extreme - [Option 1](#mitigation-option-1) uses large number of
+small queries to load the
-needed data which can take some time to process and the alternative to have one giant query that the database can
+data which can add up on processing time and [Option 2](#mitigation-option-2) have one giant query that loads excessive data and can stuck
-take more time to process and load excessive data.
+the database while processing.

 Next option falls somewhere in the middle of its predecessors.
 It is however considered advanced topic and I will
 not go into much detail since it's not part of the JPA standard but entirely a Hibernate feature.